jisazaTappsi/titanic_challenge/README.md

 2. init('Huang' or 'Cao'): Huang was chosen although similar performance (in terms of cost) was obtained with Cao.

 3. n_init: Was left at the value of 5, as the random restarts didn't show much difference between them.

+## Find a family

+For this exercise several characteristics (Cabin, LastName, Embarked, Pclass and Ticket) that families share were input into a cluster algorithm.
+This algorithm grouped the individuals into 230 clusters or possible families.

+Then a second filter was applied to check for
+1. clusters with more than 1 more member.
+2. cabin sharing.
+3. sharing last name.

+After this filter 10 families are left.
+From those 10 families the biggest family is picked.

+In practice there are 2 possible results the Fortune family and the Carter family for both cases the SibSp and Parch fields were checked for consistency.
+The Carters are a typical family of 2 young parents and 2 children, while the Fortunes is a bigger family that although in this database has 4 members, seems to have 2 other members outside this DB.
+This is plausible as the Titanic had 3000 passengers and we only have 891 in this set.